Dental Hygiene Program

 Students must earn a grade of a “C” or better in all required dental hygiene courses in order to progress in the dental hygiene program.

 Students receive clinical experience at the Iowa Central Dental Hygiene Clinic located at the Fort Dodge Campus.
-A medical health form and certification in basic cardiac life support must be completed prior to attending clinical sessions and the student must begin the hepatitis immunization series during their first semester.
+A medical health form and certification in basic cardiac life support must be completed prior to attending clinical sessions and the student must complete the hepatitis immunization before entering the program.
 Students are required to purchase dental hygiene instruments and other personal protective materials.
 Transportation to various community projects is the responsibility of the student.

 Dental Hygiene is a licensed profession.
 Applicants for licensure are asked if they have ever been charged, convicted, found guilty of, or entered a plea of guilty or no contest to a felony or misdemeanor crime.
 A prior criminal history or record or habitual use of drugs or intoxicants can be grounds for licensure or licensure registration denial.